Due to Covid 19 Restrictions future events are on hold until health & safety allows

 Wendy is experienced in teaching at many levels of ability and at all ages, including students with disabilities.

-In October 2015 Wendy hosted a special workshop by international yoga elder Sama Fabian.
-Yogini’s from across the North West were inspired by this very special teacher. http://amityyoga.co.uk/yoga-workshops-merseyside-liverpool/
+She hosted a special workshop by international yoga elder Sama Fabian.
+Yogini’s from across the North West were inspired by this very special teacher.

-The art of teaching is the art of assiting discovery – (Mark Van Doren)
+The art of teaching is the art of assisting discovery – (Mark Van Doren)